|

 How to make Fried Pickle Dip

-Second: In a medium sized bowl, combine the sour cream and cream cheese.
+Second: In a medium sized bowl, mix the cream cheese and sour cream until smooth.
 Add the spices and pickle juice.
 Stir to combine completely.
 Season to taste.

 Third: Fold in the chopped pickles.
-Top with the toasted panko crumbs and serve with chips.
+Top with the toasted panko crumbs and serve with potato chips.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.